An Inbound TAXII™ Exchange Feed ingests STIX™ (Structured Threat Information eXpression)–formatted data from a TAXII server.

 - Discovery URL: Click inside the box, if applicable, to enter a Discovery URL.

 - Stix Parser: Use the dropdown menu to choose the STIX parser to use in the feed.
-The default option is the legacy Native Parser, which replaces Attributes.
-STIX 1.1.1 Parser also replaces Attributes.
-STIX 1.1.1 Parser (Attribute Merge) appends Attributes.
+The STIX parser will determine how incoming STIX documents are interpreted and subsequently imported into ThreatConnect.
+Select STIX 1.1.1 Parser, which replaces Attributes, or STIX 1.1.1 Parser (Attribute Merge), which appends Attributes.
 See STIX and CybOX Parser Data Mappings for the data mappings that apply to the STIX 1.1.1 parser.
+Do not select Native Parser (the current default option), because it is being deprecated in the near future.
+Existing configurations using the Native Parser should be migrated as soon as possible.

 - Exchange is Active: Click on the gray rectangle to toggle between Yes and No.